With the upcoming 4th of July Holiday, I thought, I share these tips for keeping your pet calm and safe during fireworks.

 Plan ahead and don't take your dog out late in the evening.
 Most celebrations are after sundown, but these days fireworks are being sold to the public, so more and more families are using them throughout the day.
 Walk your dog early on, and if possible, away from neighborhoods where people might set off fireworks.

 If you have a yard, play with your dog earlier in the day and provide plenty of exercise.

 2. Provide a secure place indoors

 Most dogs will feel secure being at home.
-If you plan to have a New Years party at your house, or if you plan to go out for the celebrations, it is best to put your pets in a closed off room.
+If you plan to have a party at your house, or if you plan to go out for the celebrations, it is best to put your pets in a closed off room.
 Make sure all the doors and windows are closed and leave some music playing.
-Some people leave the TV on but consider that at midnight many TV stations will broadcast the New Year celebrations, so that could mean your dog is getting a front row seat to all the loud parties.
+Some people leave the TV on but consider that many TV stations will broadcast the celebrations, so that could mean your dog is getting a front row seat to all the loud parties.

 If your home has a pet door, be sure to close it.
 Even the calmest pet can get panicked and might run outside to get away from the noise.